A General Framework for Bayes Structured Linear Models: Applications

-for any constant $D>D_{\lambda,\delta}$ with some constants $M,C',C''$ only depending on $\lambda,\delta,D$. \end{corollary} To the best of our knowledge, this is the first Bayes estimator for stochastic block model with theoretical justification.
-The posterior contraction rate is $(k^*)^2+n\log k^*$.
-According to \cite{gao2014rate}, this is the minimax rate of the problem.
+A previous result on Bayes estimation for the stochastic block model by \cite{pati2015optimal} assumes the knowledge of $k^*$, and the rate is sub-optimal.
+To the best of our knowledge, our result is the first adaptive Bayes estimator for the stochastic block model with a posterior contraction rate $(k^*)^2+n\log k^*$, which is optimal according to \cite{gao2014rate}.
 When $k^*\leq\sqrt{n\log n}$, the rate is dominated by $n\log k^*$, which grows only logarithmically as $k^*$ grows.
-When $k<\sqrt{n\log n}$, the rate is dominated by $(k^*)^2$, corresponding to the number of parameters.
-Since posterior contraction implies the existence of a point estimator with the same rate \citep{ghosal2000convergence}, the posterior mean is automatically a rate-optimal adaptive estimator.
+When $k^*>\sqrt{n\log n}$, the rate is dominated by $(k^*)^2$, corresponding to the number of parameters.
+Corollary \ref{cor:main} also implies that the posterior mean achieves the minimax rate $(k^*)^2+n\log k^*$.